 Climate change is defined by the Intergovernmental Panel on Climate Change (IPCC) as "a change in the state of the climate that can be identified (e.g., by using statistical tests) by changes in the mean and/or the variability of its properties, and persist for an extended period, typically decades or longer.
-It refers to any change in climate over time, whether due to natural variability or as a result of human activity."
-(IPCC 2007a).
-Climate change and climate science are discussed in detail in the Climate Change Supplementary Information Report for Montana, North

-Dakota, and South Dakota, Bureau of Land Management (Climate Change SIR, 2010).
+Climate change may be due to natural internal processes or external forcings such as modulations of the solar cycles, volcanic eruptions and persistent anthropogenic changes in the composition of the atmosphere or in land use."
+(IPCC 2013).
+Climate change and climate science are discussed in detail in the Climate Change Supplementary Information Report for Montana, North Dakota, and South Dakota, Bureau of Land Management (Climate Change SIR, 2010).
 This document is incorporated by reference into this EA.

-The Intergovernmental Panel on Climate Change (IPCC 2007) states, "Warming of the climate system is unequivocal, as is now evident from observations of increases in global average air and ocean temperatures, widespread melting of snow and ice, and rising global average sea level."
-Global average temperature has increased approximately 1.4°F since the early 20th century (BLM 2010).
+The IPCC states, Warming of the climate system is unequivocal, and since the 1950s, many of the observed changes are unprecedented over decades to millennia.
+The atmosphere and ocean have warmed, the amounts of snow and ice have diminished, sea level has risen, and the concentrations of greenhouse gases have increased."
+(IPCC 2013) The global average surface temperature has increased approximately 1.5°F from 1880 to 2012 (IPCC 2013).
 Warming has occurred on land surfaces, oceans and other water bodies, and in the troposphere (lowest layer of earth's atmosphere, up to 4-12 miles above the earth).
 Other indications of global climate change described by the IPCC (BLM 2010) include: